FBR Valuation Bombshell

 • The system will show your tax amount.

-• You can then make a property tax online payment through ePay Punjab or designated bank branches.
+• You can then make a property tax payment online through ePay Punjab or at designated bank branches.

 For Islamabad (CDA Property Tax)